 Bruce Alonzo Goff was born in Alton, Kansas in 1904.
 Goff was to become a prolific architect, artist, composer, and educator.
 He spent most of his childhood traveling the Midwest, then at age eleven his family settled in Tulsa, Oklahoma.
 His father recognized his son’s immense talent for drawing, and arranged for him to apprentice with the firm of Rush, Endacott and Rush of Tulsa.
 In 1929, Goff was made a partner.

-Zaha Hadid is one of the leading international architects today.
-In a male-dominated profession, Hadid is the best-known woman working in the field.
+Zaha Hadid was one of the leading international architects in today’s modern architecture.
+In a male-dominated profession, Hadid was one of the most well-respected women in the field.
 Based in London, where she was educated at the Architectural Association, Hadid became a partner of the Office for Metropolitan Architecture with OMA collaborators Rem Koolhaas and Elia Zenghelis.

 William Wesley Peters